 Global \hi turbulence is measured by masking the \hi data outside the \textit{HST} footprint and outermost annulli used for the CMD fitting, ensuring a close spatial match between the \hi and SFH measurements.
 As with the regional analysis, the bulk motion-corrected \hi line profiles were stacked to create a global superprofile.
 This superprofile was fit using the same methods as the individual regions.
 Additionally, the \hi mass-weighted average of the 2nd moment map velocity dispersions was determined within the \textit{HST} footprint.
 The \hi energy surface densities were also computed.

 Figure \ref{global_ssfr} shows the results of the global SFHs and \hi turbulence measures comparison.
 Due to the much smaller sample size, the uncertainties are larger than in the local analysis.
 The gray-shaded region in Figure \ref{global_ssfr} highlights the 25–40~Myr time range in which \citet{Stilp13b} identified the strongest correlation between the SFR and \hi turbulence.
-While the correlation in Figure \ref{global_ssfr} at 25–40~Myr is not the strongest in our 560~Myr time frame, it is the strongest peak within the past 100 Myr.
+While the correlation in Figure \ref{global_ssfr} at 25–40~Myr is not the strongest (0.28$\leq\rho\leq$0.58) in our 560~Myr time frame, it is the strongest {correlation} within the past 100 Myr.
 This is notable, as the analysis by \citet{Stilp13b} only extended to 100~Myr and did not probe longer timescales.

-A clear correlation is found between \hi turbulence and star formation at $t \geq 100$ Myr, consistent with the timescales identified in both the regional analysis in this work and in Papers I and II.
-The strength of this global correlation is comparable to that observed at regional scales.
-Unlike the regional results, however, the global correlation is evident in both the velocity dispersion and \hi energy surface density measures—similar to the trends seen in the high-SFR subsample and the initial four galaxies analyzed in Paper I. Because of the higher uncertainties, it is unclear if there is a distinct peak in the correlation between 100$\leq$t$\leq$300 Myr; instead, the correlation appears broadly constant across this time span.
+A clear correlation with $\rho\geq$0.4 is found between \hi turbulence and star formation for the t$\simeq$100-300~Myr time range for \hi energy surface density, consistent with the timescales identified in both the regional analysis in this work and in \citetalias{LCH_2022,LCH_2023}.
+The strength of this global correlation is comparable to that observed at regional scales but with much larger uncertainties.
+Unlike the regional results, however, the global correlation is evident in both the velocity dispersion and \hi energy surface density measures --- similar to the trends seen in the high SFR subsample and the initial four galaxies analyzed in \citetalias{LCH_2022}.
+Because of the higher uncertainties, it is unclear if there is a timescale between 100$\leq$t$\leq$300 Myr at which the correlation is the strongest; instead, the correlation appears broadly constant across this time span.